Mainly dry weather expected in most parts of country

-Mainly dry weather is expected in most parts of the country, while cold in northern areas during next twelve hours.
+Mainly dry weather is expected in most parts, while hot in southern parts of the country during the next twelve hours.

 Temperatures of some major cities recorded this morning:

-Islamabad thirteen degree centigrade, Lahore nineteen, Karachi twenty-three, Peshawar sixteen, Quetta five, Gilgit seven, Murree and Muzaffarabad twelve degree centigrade.
+Islamabad sixteen degree centigrade, Lahore twenty-one, Karachi twenty-three, Peshawar nineteen, Quetta seven, Gilgit six, Murree twelve and Muzaffarabad fourteen degree centigrade.

-According to Met Office forecast for Indian Illegally Occupied Jammu and Kashmir, dry weather is expected in Jammu, Partly cloudy and cold in Leh and Anantnag, while cold and dry in Baramulla, Pulwama, Shopian and Srinagar.
+According to Met Office forecast for Indian Illegally Occupied Jammu and Kashmir, dry weather is expected in Srinagar, Jammu, Pulwama, Anantnag and Baramulla, partly cloudy and cold in Leh, while partly cloudy and dry in Shopian.

 Temperature recorded this morning:

-Srinagar, Pulwama and Anantnag six degree centigrade, Shopian five, Jammu fifteen and Leh minus five degree centigrade.
+Srinagar, Pulwama and Baramulla nine degree centigrade, Jammu nineteen, Leh two, Anantnag seven and Shopian eight degree centigrade.